Visit the site of an 18th century distillery - at Mulchaich Farm, Ferintosh on the Black Isle, Ross-shire

 Is taen awa’!”

 Over the years oral tradition has had it that there are the remains of a distillery dating back to the 18th Century at Mulchaich Farm, located in the district of Ferintosh on the Black Isle.
 The distillery site is about 200m NW of the farm and was previously unrecorded; it was in a sorry state being quite overgrown with whins and with the few open areas grossly trampled by cattle.
 In 2009 members of the North of Scotland Archaeological Society began a project which had as one of its aims the surveying and recording of the distillery site and that of the neighbouring chambered cairn.
-The project also included a limited amount of historical documentary research and took place between February 2009 and May 2010.
-The report is on the NOSAS website.
+The project also included a limited amount of historical documentary research and took place between February 2009 and May 2010 - see the report.

 The oral tradition of the site being a distillery is widely held both by local people and by the former landowner who himself is a direct descendent of Forbes of Culloden.
 We have found no firm evidence of the distillery site being used to produce whisky however and there is no firm documentary evidence linking Mulchaich with the production of Ferintosh whisky.
 But there are lots of tantalising features about the site which lead us to believe that distilling was carried out on an industrial scale and there are vague references in documents to barley being imported to Mulchaich.
 Of these more is described later.
 It was felt that together with the chambered cairn the site would make an interesting and attractive place for people to visit.
 The landowners, the Dalgetty family, were happy to oblige with permission and for this we are very grateful.
 In addition the Adopt-a-Monument Scheme hosted by Archaeology Scotland, were keen to help us with advice and limited funding, so in October 2012 we set about preparing the site for public presentation and fencing it (be aware though that the site is still rough and there are many trip hazards).
 See here for details of this previous NOSAS work.
 We also produced explanatory leaflets and carried out a small excavation of the kiln with the aim of showing its features off so that the process of drying malt could be explained.